Even the greatest, most successful products eventually decline.

 1. Development stage

-Every business’ process for product development might be a little different, but it’s an essential part of turning a concept into a commercialized item that people actually want to buy.
+Every business’s product development process might be slightly different, but it’s an essential part of turning a concept into a commercialized item that people actually want to buy.

 Basic product development moves through phases as well, including: